Bird photography is not easy. Birds are fast and high moving subjects, at the best of times. At other times they might

 Field Techniques and Composition

-This post is geared toward the beginner.
+This bird photography post is geared toward the beginner.
 I’ll hold the discussion of using blinds, camouflage, and stalking techniques for a future article.

 For many species, such methods are not necessary.
 At many popular bird photography locations, the birds are everywhere.
 Or they’re so used to people that staying hidden is not a priority.

 One is not better than the others.
-But knowing what you want, what is possible, and what isn’t, is an important part of capturing good images.
+But knowing what you want, what is possible, and what isn’t, is an important part of capturing a great image.

 Here are the three main types of bird images, and some guidelines for making them: